 When Hitch is finished being shaved in the barber's chair we see shaving cream residue on his cheeks.
 When he looks at his reflection in the hand mirror, the residue is gone, but when we see him from the front again, the residue is back.

-In the on-set scene in which Arbogast (Martin Balsam) is about to be stabbed, Anthony Perkins' character is seen sitting nearby in drag as Norman-as-Mrs.-Bates.
-In reality, Perkins was not even on set this day (Hitchcock used a female "little person" as a double so audience wouldn't be tipped off to the murderer's true identity by Perkins' height.)
-In fact, the only time Perkins actually appeared onscreen as Mrs. Bates was during the fruit-cellar climax.
+In the on-set scene in which Arbogast (Martin Balsam in the original Psycho) is about to be stabbed, Anthony Perkins' character is seen sitting nearby in drag as Norman-as-Mrs.-Bates.
+In reality, Anthony Perkins was not even on set this day (Alfred Hitchcock used a female "little person" as a double so audiences wouldn't be tipped off to the murderer's true identity by Perkins' height.)
+In fact, the only time Perkins actually appeared onscreen as Mrs. Bates was during the big-reveal climax in the fruit-cellar.
 Doubles and stand-ins were also used during the shower murder for reasons of convenience and deception.

 The goof item below may give away important plot points.

-Hitchcock's (Anthony Hopkins) final words in the film are to the movie audience (us): "Good evening", as if closing an episode of his television show.
-"Good evening" was what the real Hitchcock opened his shows with.
+Hitchcock's final words in the film are to the movie audience (us): "Good evening", as if closing a segment of his television show Alfred Hitchcock Presents.
+"Good evening" was what the real Alfred Hitchcock opened his "Presents" segments with.
 He always closed with "Good night."